OlivierDevMaster/prokid-preview/scripts/update-availabilities-for-missions/README.md

 **Availability Subtraction Pattern:**

-All cases follow the same pattern - the mission period is "subtracted" from the availability:
+All cases follow the same pattern - the schedule period is "subtracted" from the availability.
+The function uses the schedule's dtstart (A) and until (B) extracted from the schedule RRULE itself, not from the mission dates.

-1. **Update Original**: Stop the original availability before the mission starts (set UNTIL to just before first mission occurrence)
+1. **Update Original**: Stop the original availability before the schedule starts (set UNTIL to just before schedule dtstart A)
-2. **During Mission** (if applicable): Create availability for non-blocked parts during the mission period (with UNTIL = mission end)
+2. **During Schedule Period** (if applicable): Create availabilities for non-blocked parts:
+   - **Before mission part**: If mission doesn't start at availability start, create availability for the part before mission (dtstart = A, until = B)
+   - **After mission part**: If mission doesn't end at availability end, create availability for the part after mission (dtstart = A, until = B)
-3. **After Mission**: Create availability for the full pattern starting after the mission ends, preserving the original UNTIL if it existed
+3. **After Schedule Period**: Create availability for the full pattern starting after schedule until (B), preserving the original UNTIL if it existed (dtstart = B, until = original until)

 This ensures that:
-- **Before mission**: Original availability continues until just before the mission
+- **Before schedule**: Original availability continues until just before schedule dtstart (A)
-- **During mission**: Professional is available only for non-blocked parts (mission period is subtracted)
+- **During schedule period**: Professional is available only for non-blocked parts (schedule period is subtracted, using A and B from schedule RRULE)
-- **After mission**: Full availability pattern resumes (continues indefinitely or until original UNTIL)
+- **After schedule period**: Full availability pattern resumes starting after schedule until (B), continues indefinitely or until original UNTIL

 ## Visual Examples